Prevent Electrical Fires: Recognize and Address Faulty Electrical Panels Before Disaster Strikes

 That’s why professional electricians get so upset when they see some projects with sloppy and unsafe work done on them.

-Most homes constructed several decades ago have aged terrible panels that are expected to fail just as well and burn their inhabitants.
+Most homes constructed several decades ago have aged terribly, with panels that are expected to fail just as well and burn their inhabitants.

-Federal Pacific Electric (FPE) model panel is one example researchers have frequently reported as having design defects.
+The Federal Pacific Electric (FPE) model panel is one example that researchers have frequently reported as having design defects.

-These breakers are infamous for not tripping when they should, increasing the chances of a fire outbreak in one of your rooms.
+These breakers are notorious for failing to trip when they should, increasing the risk of a fire in one of your rooms.

 Do you have no idea what type of panel you have?
 Look at the box on the wall, see the brand name, and then Google it.